IslamZaoui/sv-mod/README.md

 ## To do List

+- [X] adding a custom golden hammer, and sickle.
-- [ ] adding a custom golden hammer, sickle, and star.
+- [ ] adding a custom star.
 - [ ] adding custom mobs that drop golden hammer, sickle, and star.
 - [ ] adding a custom Minecraft banner with a communism symbol.
-- [ ] adding custom effects and mechanisms to the flag.

 ## Installation